timoho98/Trueforce-For-All/README.md

 Logitech ships Trueforce for only a handful of officially-supported titles.
 This plugin makes it work everywhere SimHub does.
 Built on top of the wire protocol reverse-engineered by the [mescon Linux driver project][mescon].
-No Logitech SDK, no G HUB integration, no whitelist.

-Tested on a G PRO wheel with Assetto Corsa and Wreckfest 2.

 ## Telemetry